Key rollover: Key jamming and ghosting

 Key ghosting occurs on matrix keyboards for certain combinations of three keys.
-When these three keys are pressed simultaneously, a fourth keypress is erroneously registered by the keyboard controller.
+The image to the right illustrates the problem.

+This example shows that three keys, brown, blue and green, have been pressed.
+A signal path is accurately detected from terminal 1, through the brown switch to terminal 6, indicating that key 1/6 has been pressed.
+However, the signal also routes through the blue and green switches to terminal 4, falsely indicating that key 1/4 has been pressed.
+This error is called ghosting, as a phantom keypress (1/4) has been detected.
+This only occurs when three corners of a rectangular set of switches are closed—the "ghost" being the fourth corner.
+When these three keys are pressed simultaneously, this fourth keypress is erroneously registered by the keyboard controller.

+If necessary, these errors can be eliminated by placing a diode in series with each key switch, as shown in Figure B. In this example, the false signal path is blocked by the diode in series with the blue switch.

-Modern keyboards detect ghosting, and instead of registering a fourth key, they will ignore the third key, which is known as jamming.
+Modern keyboards detect ghosting, and instead of registering a fourth key, they will ignore the third key.
+This behavior is known as jamming, as the first two keys jam the third.
 Which keys jam when pressed together differs between brands and models of keyboards.

-Due to the keyboard matrix most consumer keyboards use, jamming and ghosting often occur when three out of four keys in a square block on the matrix are pressed, such as QASW or JKUI.

 Most music keyboards and some high-end computer keyboards use an isolation diode with each keyswitch in their matrix, and can correctly read any combination (chording) of keys pressed in any order and released in any order—they are immune to both key ghosting and key jamming.
 Some "gaming keyboards" use a matrix, but only give individual diodes to the most frequently-used keys in gaming such as WASD and the arrow keys.

-Key jamming is often noticed when using a keyboard to play computer games where many keypresses combine to movement vectors and other, simultaneous activities rather than typing text.
+Key jamming is often noticed when using a keyboard to play computer games where many keypresses combine to movement vectors and other simultaneous activities rather than typing text.
 The original Star Control game included a utility to test for key jamming and help the player to determine the best key mapping for their keyboard, since during gameplay it was common for each of the two players to be pressing three or four keys at the same time.

 Many computer games and console emulators use the control, alt, and shift keys by default.
 Computer keyboards typically are designed to detect these keys being activated in addition to others from the character matrix, and this may prevent key jamming.